 Condition Conclusion Relay engages and starter begins to crank.
-Key switch is faulty, or there is a wiring problem to/from key switch.
-Check wiring and test key switch circuits with an ohmmeter.
+Switch is faulty, or there is a wiring problem to/from switch.
+Check wiring and test switch circuits with an ohmmeter.

 4. Use a known, good, fully-charged battery and jumper cables to test starter motor.
 Be sure transmission is in neutral and PTO is OFF.